For 2023 Candidates

-Most positions are in the Washington, D.C. area.
+Most positions are in the Washington, D.C., area.
 Some agencies may have positions available in locations such as California, Florida, Massachusetts, New York, Vermont, Virginia, Georgia and other states.

-Housing or relocation benefits may vary based on the employer.
 Relocation costs are not typically covered by the federal government.

-- U.S. citizenship at the time of application submission
+- U.S. citizenship at the time of application submission.

-- Superior academic achievement
+- Superior academic achievement.

 Background investigation and security clearance requirements may vary by agency and position.
 Agencies will support selected candidates throughout the investigation process.
 For more guidance, see information from the National Background Investigations Bureau.

-In addition to your personal information, you must also submit unofficial copies of all undergraduate or graduate level transcripts; a current resume; an endorsement form (which can also be found in the application) completed by an academic or professional contact, such as a faculty member or supervisor familiar with your technical qualifications in cybersecurity; responses to a series of short essay questions; and documentation of veteran status, if applicable.
+In addition to your personal information, you must also submit unofficial copies of all undergraduate- or graduate-level transcripts; a current resume; an endorsement form (which can also be found in the application) completed by an academic or professional contact, such as a faculty member or supervisor familiar with your technical qualifications in cybersecurity; responses to a series of short essay questions; and documentation of veteran status, if applicable.